Bozar/FungusCave/Data/manual.md

 Defense, HP:

-* First Aid: Restore 1 HP every turn when your current HP is less than 5.
+* First Aid: Restore 1 HP every turn if your current HP is less than 5.
-* Reaper: Restore 1 HP when you kill an enemy.
+* Patient Zero: Restore 1 HP every turn if you are infected and your current HP is less than 8.
 Requires First Aid.

 Attack: